ibm-cloud-docs/databases-for-redis/dashboard-backups.md

 ## Managing Backups via the {{site.data.keyword.cloud_notm}} databases API

-The _Foundation Endpoint_ shown on the _Overview_ panel of your service provides the base URL to access this deployment through the API.
+The _Foundation Endpoint_ that is shown on the _Overview_ panel of your service provides the base URL to access this deployment through the API.
 Use it in conjunction with the `/backups` endpoint if you need to manage or automate backups programmatically.

 For more information and examples, see the [API Reference](https://pages.github.ibm.com/compose/apidocs/cloud-databases-api-static.html#tag/Backups).